SoftCottage/startup/README.md

 * DB/Login - Store users, words and placement in database.
 Register and login users.
 Credentials securely stored in database.
 Can't claimn words unless authenticated.
 * WebSocket - As each user claims words, their progress is broadcast to other players.
 If a word you own is stolen you are privately notified
 * React - Application ported to use the React web framework.

+#HTML Deliverable

+For this deliverable I built out the structure of my application using HTML.

+HTML pages - Three HTML pages:
+  - Home page with login
+  - Play page
+  - About page
+Tags - Used to make a table for the Leaderboard, as well as separate the headers (nav), main and footer Links - The header on each page links to all pages Text - All of the words make up the text of this application 3rd Party - Word of the day will use 3rd party service call.
+Current placeholder Images - The about page will have a different image each day with along with the word of the day.
+Current placeholder Login - Login placeholder, username and password Database - Input box for stealing words from the database.
+You also have your own Wordbank database of words.
+WebSocket - real time notifications of stolen words and leaderboard